The Devil's Revolver

 The Fine First Edition

 The fine first edition of The Devil’s Revolver was produced on seventy-pound paper stock in a 5.5 x 8.5″ trim size.
 Each copy in this 100-copy limited edition is signed by the author and numbered.
-The edition features Cassandre Bolan’s cover art, black-and-white interior illustrations, and interior color pages.
+The edition features Cassandre Bolan’s cover art, interior illustrations by Ann O’Connell, and interior color.

 An excerpt from The Devil’s Revolver by V. S. McGrath